Enable-dem: learning communities to speed up innovations in dementia care

 Enable-dem and them!

 Other educational partners in the Enable-dem project are Eindhoven University of Technology, Leiden University of Applied Sciences, Radboudumc and Utrecht University.
-In addition, the consortium consists of a large number of partners from the professional field.* Together, they want to 'enable' people with dementia to live well, with everyone around them knowing how to support this.
+In addition, the consortium consists of many partners from the professional field.* Together, they want to 'enable' people with dementia to live well, with everyone around them knowing how to support this.
 Because although the project is called Enable-dem - which refers to helping people with dementia living well - you could also, Professor De Bruin says, give it the title Enable-them, which in turn refers to helping professionals and informal carers better help people with dementia.
 How exactly the consortium will do that, we will keep you posted on that over the next five years!

 *Professional-field partners in the consortium include Alzheimer Nederland; Alzheimer Nederland, Drenthe area; Alzheimer Nederland, IJssel-Vechtstromen area; Article 25 Foundation; Beleef Dementie bv; Driezorg; Ideon; Netwerk 100; Netwerk Dementie Drenthe; Stichting Into D’mentia; WijZ; and Zonnehuisgroep IJssel-Vecht.
 In addition to several other care and welfare organizations from the various learning communities.